Knowledge and Data Sharing

 Three key elements are essential to the implementation of this strategy:

-CCAFS will develop and implement an internal communications strategy that deals with a spectrum of users and activities, including:
+CCAFS developed and implemented an internal communications strategy that deals with a spectrum of users and activities, including:

-- Training Open Access Ambassadors from CCAFS Flagships, regions and Centres.
+- Training Open Access Ambassadors from CCAFS Flagships, Regions and Centers.

 - Presence on CCAFS Intranet and website of open access guidelines, tips and tools.